CloudBytes-Academy/CloudBytes.dev/README.md

 # [CloudBytes](https://cloudbytes.dev)
 Detail guides explaining Cloud ☁☁, Python🐍 and Computer Science💻🧪 concepts , designed for new 🆕 adopters focused on doing.

-But most importly making your experience of learning easier and fun 🎉🎈😁.
+But most importantly making your experience of learning easier and fun 🎉🎈😁.

 ## Repository Structure